-Table of Organisational Expertise: This
+- Table of Organisational Expertise: This

 is a critical document that details the

 relevant knowledge, experience and

 skills of each of your nominated

 responsible managers.

+- Supporting Documents for Each Responsible Manager: These documents substantiate the competence of each Responsible Manager and includes:

+- copies of qualifications;

+- statement of personal information (with wording accepting nomination as responsible manager); and

-- Supporting Documents for Each Responsible Manager: These documents substantiate the competence of each Responsible Manager and includes: - o copies of qualifications; and - two relevant business references attesting to the financial services experience of the Responsible Manager (less than 12 months old). - Fit and Proper check of Applicant and Controllers: Each fit and proper person needs to provide the following: - a statement of personal information; and - copies of a national criminal history check and a bankruptcy check also less than 12 months old.
+- two relevant business references attesting to the financial services experience of

+the Responsible Manager (less than 12 months old).

+- Fit and Proper check of Applicant and Controllers: Each fit and proper person needs to provide the following: - a statement of personal information; and - copies of a national criminal history check and a bankruptcy check also less than 12 months old.